FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/introduction.md

 Once that your data (datasets or context information) is published in CKAN, you are able to publish it in the FIWARE Store.
 You can do it in two different ways: through the CKAN interface or through the Store.
-The first option is the easiest one but is more constrained since you can only provide an offering with a single product: the dataset itself.
-On the other hand, if you choose the second option, you will be able to offer the dataset in a bundle with other resources (such as widgets...) that can add some extra value to your data.
+The first option is the easiest one, but is more constrained since you can only provide an offering with a single product: the dataset itself.
+On the other hand, if you choose the second option, you will be able to offer the dataset in a bundle with other resources (such as widgets, apps, etc) that can add some extra value to your data.